milesroberts-123/tajimasDacrossSpecies/README.md

 ## Omitted transcripts

-For some species, specific transcripts needed to be ommitteed because exons were on differing strands.
-This would make `degenotate` throw an error:
+For some species, specific transcripts need to be ommitted because exons are on differing strands.
+I think this arises as an error during annotation.
+This used to make `degenotate` throw an error.
+However, I reached out to the authors of degenotate [here](https://github.com/harvardinformatics/degenotate/issues/30) and got them to turn this error into a warning where problematic transcripts are automatically dropped.

-*Cucurbita pepo*: rna-CupepMp02 and rna-CupepMp06

 # To do